 A heat pump condensing unit will look similar to an air conditioning condenser.
 There are differences in the heat pump condenser and air conditioning condenser equipment.
 A heat pump condenser has a reversing valve and an air conditioner condenser does not have a reversing valve.
 A heat pump will provide heating and cooling and an air conditioner will only cool your home or business.
 Both systems are common in the fact that both types of condensers have condenser coils, a compressor, controls, and a condenser fan motor.
 Unless you have a water to air or geothermal heat pump system you probably do not have a heat pump if you live North of the Mid-Atlantic region (North of Maryland).

 The Heart of Air Conditioner Condensing Units

 The air conditioning & heat pump condensing unit houses the HVAC compressor (the heart of your system).
 It is the pump that is moving heat to the outside and bringing the refrigerant (which absorbs the heat) to the inside of your home.
 Vice versa for heat pumps in the winter.

-Other components inside the air conditioning and heat pump condensing unit include the condenser coils, the condenser fan motor, and several condensing unit or heat pump controls.
+Other components of the air conditioning and heat pump condensing unit include the condenser coils, the condenser fan motor, and several condensing units or heat pump controls.